 Grant was raised as a Catholic till 1999 and feels blessed by the blind, unshakable faith he acquired there.
 Since then he has been partying with the Methodist church!
 He values his relationship with Jesus above all else.
 He met Shannon Sutton in the spring of 1998 at Camp Wahsega in the North Georgia Mountains.
 After 6 years of friendship and persistence, he convinced her to marry on January 4, 2004.
 Shannon loves everything Southern, reading, and is an amazing mother.
 They celebrate their three kids; Nāla, Sutton, and Tucker.
 Nāla loves working with animals, especially those we do not intend to eat.
 Sutton is a lover of all things creative.
 She enjoys the woodshop and craft room.
 Tucker is still young enough to challenge expectations and thrive in chaos.
 Grant has worked at a camp in one way or another every year since 1988.
 He has personally experienced the life change camp has to offer.
 He has been the Camp Manager at Pine Creek since the Fall of 2014.
 He continues to come alongside many others to enhance the discipleship efforts there, and across mission opportunities.

 Karen’s passion for ministry in a camp setting can be traced back to her childhood in Michigan.
 She spent significant time following her pastor father around, helping as he served as a regular volunteer at Hastings Camp.
 She attended kids camp, family camp, teen camp and any other camp that was being offered as she grew up.
 Her first paid camp job, cleaning bathrooms at night, came at the age of 14.
 This allowed her to serve as a camp counselor each summer during high school.
 She continued to gain experience working at a YMCA day camp and resident camps in Michigan and Illinois.
 Also, she worked for 12 years with at-risk children and teens for an agency in the Chicago area, managing the day camp, resident camp, and after-school and weekend recreational programming for more than 200 kids.
 In 2006, she followed God’s call for her to serve in camp ministry for the INUMC.
 She had been a camp manager at both Pine Creek Camp and Camp Lakewood.
-Karen was selected as the new Guest Coordinator at Epworth Forest beginning in August 2019.
-When she is not busy with camp, you can find her with a camera in hand capturing the beauty of life and it’s everyday joys.
+In the fall of 2020, Karen was asked to serve as the manager to oversee Program and Guest Services for Epworth Forest CC and Camp Adventure.
+When she is not busy with camp, you can find her with a camera in hand capturing the beauty of life and its everyday joys.